In email campaigns, a bounce occurs when an email fails to reach the recipient's inbox and is returned to the sender.

 nuevoMailer has a built-in bounces processor so you can process bounced emails resulting from your email campaigns when using your Host's smtp or your own smtp service.

-In addition, you have dedicated webhook listeners to process bounces and complaints when using these providers:
+In addition, you have dedicated webhook listeners to process bounces and complaints when using these 3rd party mail service providers.

 - You can add multiple bounce servers.